 Driver training and evaluation is included in the rehabilitation program for individuals who meet certain criteria.
 The program does not utilize a simulator.
 On-the-road training helps participants regain their independence.

 Animals have a special way of connecting to people with brain injuries.
 They offer comfort, cuddling and can motivate patients to become more physically active.
 Grooming a dog or playing fetch helps patients improve their motor skills.
-It’s also more fun to take a walk with a pet when encouraging people to begin moving.
-Pate’s pet therapy brightens everyone’s day (including our therapists).
+It's also more fun to take a walk with a pet when encouraging people to begin moving.
+Pate's pet therapy brightens everyone's day (including our therapists).
 The pet program is an activity that is provided by volunteer pet therapy organizations and they rotate periodically through our locations.

 Physical Medicine & Rehabilitation

 Pate partners with Physical Medicine & Rehabilitation physicians associated with the Physiatry Associates of Texas and physician with Physical Medicine and Rehabilitation Ft.
 Worth.
 Physical Medicine & Rehabilitation physicians from UTSW visit Pate weekly to meet the rehabilitation medical needs of patients.

-Patients admit to Pate at various levels.
+Patients admit to Pate brain injury programs at various levels.
 Using our own unique systematic assessment program called Pate Environmentally Relevant Program Outcome System, or PERPOS, patients receive a score that will indicate the best fit to one of our three teams so treatment is tailored to their current skills and provides peer support.